kavia-common/sri-lanka-multi-tenant-accounting-suite-8192-8030/accounting_frontend/README.md

 Open http://localhost:3000

 Tip: Set tenant/company in the top bar to scope requests.
-Provide token via a custom login in future updates or by seeding localStorage.
+Provide token via the Login page or by seeding localStorage.

 ## Notes
-- Auth: A lightweight storage exists (src/lib/auth.ts).
-Integrate actual login later to populate token.
+- Auth: Lightweight storage exists (src/lib/auth.ts).
+Use /login to set token, tenantId, and companyId until backend auth is wired.
 - API: Endpoints referenced from backend OpenAPI.
 Adjust field names as your backend evolves.
-- Styling: Tailwind v4 with custom components in src/components/ui.tsx
+- Styling: Tailwind v4 with custom components in src/components/ui.tsx and theme config at src/lib/config.ts

 ## Scripts
 - npm run dev — start dev server